Everywhere we look, we see hatred and injustice. Love is absent, replaced with a culture of contempt.

-We can begin to act like kindness and decency are abundant.
+We can begin to act like kindness, and decency are abundant.
 In 1982 Anne Herbert was credited with starting the Random Kindness movement.
-It didn’t reference the love your neighbor command, but it echoed the sentiment.
+It didn’t reference the love your neighbor command but echoed the sentiment.

 We can risk interacting with others and reap the health benefits.

 We can recognize the good in those different from us and the failures of those like us.
 In 1914, the Christmas Truce reminded both sides of the good and evil in all of us.
 The day before, they were doing everything possible to kill each other.
 They exchanged prisoners, treated the injured, and buried the dead on this day.
 The next day the truce ended.
 We should never be surprised by the evil that good men do.
 Nor the kindness that the villain can show.

 We can recognize the true power of a dissenting voice is found in humility.
 Humility is critically essential.
 If we disagree, we can still show respect, dignity, and courtesy to each other.
 We are both a work in progress.